ShomaJPN/SoftwareUpdates/README.md

 Stop is ...
   launchctl unload /Path/to/plist
 Stop forever...
   Remove plist from the appropriate directory  (ex.~/Library/LaunchAgents) Check is ... launchctl list

 ## Author
-SHOMA Shimahara<shoma@yk.rim.or.jp>
+SHOMA Shimahara :<shoma@yk.rim.or.jp>